Blog

 • Durability: With proper care, hardwood floors can last for decades, even a lifetime.
 They can also be refinished multiple times, which can renew their appearance and extend their lifespan.

 • Added Value: Hardwood floors are highly sought after by homebuyers and can increase the resale value of your home.
-Check our Cost V. Value document here to see the current rates.

 • Eco-Friendly: Hardwood is a natural and renewable resource.
 Sustainable sourcing and certifications like FSC (Forest Stewardship Council) can make hardwood an environmentally friendly choice.